cpierard/cpierard.github.io/projects.md

 permalink: /projects/
 ---

-This are some of the plots I've worked on.
+These are some of the projects I've worked on.
 <ul>
 {% for post in site.posts %}
 <li><a href= "{{ post.url }}">{{post.title}}</a></li>